rfloresj/empleados-frontend/README.md

 ---

+## 🔗 Related Projects

+This frontend is designed to work with the **Employee and Area Management API**, built with **Node.js, Express, and Sequelize**.
+You can find the backend repository here: [empleados-backend](https://github.com/rfloresj/empleados-backend)

+---

 This frontend is designed to provide an **intuitive and efficient** user experience for managing employees and areas within an organization. 🚀